| wells_and_mendip_online_meeting_policy_terms_and_conditions.docx |

 Members - free.
 Visitors: Adult - £5; Family rate - £7.50; Students - £3

-Saturday 8th June 2024 19:30 - 21:30 in person and online
+Saturday 8th February 2025 2024 19:30 - 21:30 in person only

 at Wells & Mendip Museum, 8 Cathedral Green, Wells BA5 2UE (use side-arch entrance)